E-invoicing compliance and regulatory updates - Peru

 Compliance requirements

-E-invoices must be created in XML format, be digitally signed and handled by an approved PSE (Proveedores de Servicios Electrónicos).
-The PSE sends the invoice to SUNAT through an OSE (Electronic Services Operator) for SUNAT validation.
+E-invoices must be created in the local XML format, be digitally signed by the issuer,PSE, or SUNAT’s SOL.
+The invoice is sent to SUNAT directly or through an OSE (Electronic Services Operator) for SUNAT validation.
 Once accepted, SUNAT or the OSE returns a CDR (Constancia de Recepción) confirming legal receipt.
-After receiving the CDR, the supplier must deliver the signed invoice and the CDR to the buyer in an electronic format.
+The supplier delivers the signed invoice to the buyer, preferably after having received the CDR (to account for possible errors.
+The invoice issuer must provide a webpage with the possibility to download the invoice for 1 year.

 Want to learn more about e-Invoicing compliance?